aksudogukan/aksudogukan.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I have joined Huawei as an Senior AI Research Engineer.
+I have joined Huawei as a Senior AI Research Engineer.